jvansch1/ycharts-wiki/What-to-do-when-Chicago-loses-internet.md

 Issues We Have Seen with Chicago Internet

 1. A user has spyware that is downloading the entire traffic.
 2. The switch is kind of failure prone.
 If someone plugs a port back into another port of the switch, it will bring down the entire network.
 NOT A JOKE!
 If you want to know if it's a switch problem, TAKE OUT THE SWITCH <> ROUTER.
+Have a computer plug directly into the router/firewall.
+If your internet works when that happens, it's the SWITCH!!!!!!!
 3. ATT Modem flips into bridge modes and completely fails to work.
 The static IPs are
 ```